IanWold/StaticBlogroll/README.md

 ## Contributing

 Thank you for your interest, I would _love_ for you to contribute!
 If you identify a bug or a feature you want to add, please open an issue on it and we can figure next steps.
-I can't promise to include all features, my goal is to maintain this as a lightweight, super-easy way for folks to fork and get going.
+I can't promise to include all features, my goal is to maintain this as a lightweight, super-easy way for folks to start a repo and get going.

 If you've identified a bug and have a simple fix it's definitely alright to open a PR off the bat!